Tabriz: Transportation

-Tabriz also has a public shuttle taxi service which connects city centres to major districts of the city.
-There is another taxi service running in the city calls Telephone Taxi which operates by private companies.

 Part of Tabriz subway line 1 is operational since 2015 which goes from Shahgoli to Shahriyar.
 Several lines are planned to connect districts of Tabriz to its city center however the construction is six years behind the schedule.
 The government of Iran had planned to finish 6 km of line No.1 of the network in 2006, but this was not achieved due to financial problems and currently only half of the track for the metro line has been laid.